BigBaz54/YOLO_comparison/README.md

 The detection performance metrics are recall, precision and F1 score.

+It was developped during an internship at the LORIA laboratory, in the SIMBIOT team.

 ## Requirements

 You can install all the requirements with the following command: